 "Find stocks with P/E below 15, free cash flow growth every year for 5 years, and market cap above $2B"

 Claude breaks this into three separate checks.
 First, it pulls the current P/E from valuation data.
-Second, it retrieves 5 years of annual free cash flow from financial statements and verifies that each year exceeded the prior year - not an average, not a trend line, each individual year checked.
+Second, it retrieves 5 years of annual free cash flow from financial statements and verifies that each year exceeded the prior year.
+Not an average, not a trend line, each individual year checked.
 Third, it filters by market cap.
 Companies that pass all three criteria appear in the results with supporting metrics.

 Screening for quality and consistency